INTRODUCTION TO THE INTERPRETATION OF GREEK MYTHS

 The journey of Odysseus from the island of Pheacians to Ithaca (Canto XIII)

-Interview with Ulysses and Eumea (Canto XIV)
+Dialogue of Ulysses with Eumea (Canto XIV)

 The return of Telemachus (Canto XV)